 It’s hard enough to travel with tadpoles, but adding on carry-on luggage, strollers and all of the ski equipment is physically demanding.
 As soon as you arrive at the airport, locate a luggage cart.
 Stack the suitcases and equipment on the cart to save your back.
 Pulling wheeled equipment bags is certainly easier than carrying them.
 A boot bag with backpack straps also helps.
 But definitely find that luggage cart!

-Another one of our tips for traveling with skis is to have each person count all of their bags before they start.
+Another tip for traveling with skis is to have each person count all of their bags before they start.
 That includes equipment, backpacks and suitcases (even car seats).
-This helps ensure nothing gets left behind in a parking shuttle, car, plane or baggage claim area.
-You have a lot on your plate taking a family ski trip, so these steps can save the day and your sanity!
+This helps ensure that nothing gets left behind in a parking shuttle, car, plane or baggage claim area.
+You have a lot on your plate taking a family ski trip.
+These steps can save the day and your sanity!

-If you are not sure if your equipment falls under the weight requirements, test it with a bathroom scale at home before you leave for the airport.
+If you are not sure if your equipment falls under the weight requirements, test it with a bathroom scale at home.
 That way you aren’t scrambling to repack at the check-in counter.

 Tad offers some snowboarding travel advice, amid our tips for traveling with skis.
 Flatten your bindings to make more room in your bag.
 If you like your straps in a certain spot, mark them with a permanent marker or paint so you can easily readjust them once you arrive.
 Always bring a Phillips head screwdriver with you to tighten your bindings, which get loose from the vibrations of travel.
 Yes, you can find them on the mountain, but it saves time and effort to have one with you.

 I always stuff a small hand towel in my ski bag before the trip.
 With this, I can dry off my equipment before zipping it back up at the end of the journey.
 I leave it in the bag to absorb moisture while traveling and remove it once I get home.
 You want your equipment to last a long time, so you’ll want to take care of your investment.
-A padded bag can protect your skis better, but we have a basic thin bag, and it has never been a problem.
+A padded bag can protect your skis better.
+However, we have a basic, thin bag, and it has never been a problem.

 Rent a car that holds your equipment

 Back when I first learned to ski as a froglet many years ago, skis were incredibly long and awkward to put in a car.
-With the technology changes, skis are much shorter and fit in a trunk or back of an SUV or minivan.
+With technology changes, skis are much shorter and fit in a trunk or back of an SUV or minivan.
 That being said, be sure to rent a vehicle that can hold your family and your equipment.
 A compact car is probably not going to cut it.
 We have more tips for managing ski gear on a ski trip to help keep you organized.

-You are on your way to an epic ski vacation.
+You are on your way to an epic ski vacation!
 Hopefully, our tips for flying with skis and snowboards has you on your way to knowing how to pack your equipment and get it to the mountain.
 Just remember to do your research in advance and you won’t have any surprises at the airport!
 If you need a car to get you from the plane to the mountain or a place to stay near the slopes, be sure to check out our hoppin’ deals on car rentals and ski hotels.
 Your favorite froggy friends can also save you some green on discount lift tickets and Epic Pass Tickets.
 Ribbit!